1101 - Criminal Background Check and Employee Reporting of Arrests

 2.7.6.
 Information obtained from BCI in a background check is confidential within the guidelines of the Government Records and Access and Management Act (GRAMA).

 2.8.
-All non-licensed employees, contract employees, and volunteers, employed or appointed prior to August 1, 2015, shall submit (as scheduled by the District Human Resource Management Department) to a background check and ongoing monitoring as a condition of employment by September 1, 2018.
+All non-licensed employees, contract employees, and volunteers, employed or appointed prior to August 1, 2015, shall submit to a background check and ongoing monitoring as a condition of employment.

 2.9.
-The District shall run a report monthly from the District Human Resource Management System to identify individuals who have been separated from District employment for one year or more and enter a removal flag in the BCI Applicant Background Check monitoring system to ensure that the District only receives notifications for individuals with whom the District maintains an authorizing relationship.
+The District shall monitor employee records to identify individuals who have been separated from District employment and enter a removal flag in the BCI Applicant Background Check monitoring system to ensure that the District only receives notifications for individuals with whom the District maintains an authorizing relationship.

 3. References and Definitions